lhcb/glossary/glossary/F.md

 # F

+## Fast simulation {#FastSimulation}

+A family of Monte Carlo speed-up simulation techniques developed for the LHCb Run3 simulations to reduce CPU resources.
+The fast simulation can be produced with different options:

++ «ReDecay»
++ «TrackerOnly»
++ «RICHless»
++ «Delphes»
++ SplitSim

 ## FD: flight distance {#FD}
 Distance a particle has travelled from a vertex, reconstructed as the distance between a vertex and the decay vertex of the particle.
 Usually defined with respect to the associated «primary vertex:PV» or the «vertex of origin:ORIGINVERTEX».